 If you are unhealthy, or uninsurable, there are whole life insurance policies that are guaranteed to be approved when you apply.
-There is often a waiting period of two years to qualify for your full death benefit however.
+There is often a waiting period of two years to qualify for your full death benefit, however.
 Your independent agent will provide you with your options and complete details.

 Many people purchase a final expense policy in the range of $10,000 – $25,000.
 Any money left over from the cost of the funeral will be distributed to a spouse and or children.
-All proceeds from a whole life insurance policy are currently 100% tax deductible.
+All proceeds from a whole life insurance policy are currently 100% tax-deductible.

 How Does Final Expense Life Insurance Work?

-Similar to with other types of life insurance, the owner of a final expense life insurance policy is able to name a person, or persons, as their policy beneficiary to receive the death benefit proceeds.
+Similar to other types of life insurance, the owner of a final expense life insurance policy is able to name a person, or persons, as their policy beneficiary to receive the death benefit proceeds.
 Typically, the beneficiary will be a spouse, family member, or close friend that the individual trusts to carry out the payment of his or her final expense payments.

 Also like other life insurance options, final expense coverage can be either term or permanent.
 Term policies will provide coverage for a set amount of time, such as 10 years or 15 years.
 Therefore, should the insured person pass away when the insurance policy is in force, the named beneficiary will receive the proceeds for the purpose of paying the insured’s final expense costs.

 A permanent final expense life insurance policy will not have an expiration on it.
 Therefore, as long as the premiums are paid, a permanent policy will remain in force.
-In addition to the life insurance coverage that is provided with a permanent plan, this type of policy will also include a cash value component where cash can accumulate on a tax deferred basis over time.
+In addition to the life insurance coverage that is provided with a permanent plan, this type of policy will also include a cash value component where cash can accumulate on a tax-deferred basis over time.

 Typically, final expense life insurance is offered at a lower amount of premium than most other types of life insurance coverage.
-Policy holders are usually allowed to make easy monthly payments – which can be convenient for retirees who are typically living on a fixed income.
+Policyholders are usually allowed to make easy monthly payments – which can be convenient for retirees who are typically living on a fixed income.

 When purchasing a final expense life insurance policy, it is important for an applicant to determine the type of coverage that they need – term versus permanent – as well as the amount of coverage that will be appropriate for their specific needs.
-In addition, it is also wise to ensure that the insurance company that is offering the coverage is financially stable and has a good claims paying reputation.
+In addition, it is also wise to ensure that the insurance company that is offering the coverage is financially stable and has a good claim-paying reputation.

 Qualifying For Final Expense Life Insurance

 Qualifying for final expense life insurance is typically easier than qualifying for more traditional forms of coverage.
 There are actually two ways in which these types of plans can be underwritten.
-These include either simplified issue or guaranteed issue.
+These include either a simplified issue or a guaranteed issue.

 With a guaranteed issue policy, the applicant is not asked any medical questions at all on the application for coverage.
-Therefore, anybody who applies will be approved for this particular type coverage.
+Therefore, anybody who applies will be approved for this particular type of coverage.

-Although the premiums on these plans are typically higher than they are on most other types of life insurance plans, those who possess adverse health conditions can still obtain life insurance coverage with pre existing conditions – so this can provide a great deal of peace of mind to those who would otherwise not qualify for life insurance benefits.
+Although the premiums on these plans are typically higher than they are on most other types of life insurance plans, those who possess adverse health conditions can still obtain life insurance coverage with pre-existing conditions – so this can provide a great deal of peace of mind to those who would otherwise not qualify for life insurance benefits.

 A simplified issue final expense life insurance policy application will ask some questions regarding the individual’s health and medical status.
 However, the person will not be required to take a medical exam in order to apply for coverage.